Comment from Rebus:

 Dorian Gray.

-Then my old yellow Volvo wagon was
+Then my yellow Volvo wagon was

 stereo.
 When my office at the theater was burglarized, my glasses and a